vonglasow/atoum-documentation/source/en/first_test.rst

 *******************
 It's important you understand each thung we use in this test.
 So here is some information about it.

 We use the namespace ``Vendor\Project\tests\units`` where ``Vendor\Project`` is the namespace of the class and ``tests\units`` the part of the namespace use by atoum to understand that we are on test namespace.
-This special namespace is configurable and it's explain in the :ref:`appropriate section<change-the-default-namespace>`.
+This special namespace is configurable and it's explain in the :ref:`appropriate section<cookbook_change_default-namespace>`.
-Inside the test method, we use a special syntax *:ref:`given and then<given-if-and-and-then>`* that do nothing excepting making the test more readable.
+Inside the test method, we use a special syntax *:ref:`given and then<given-if-and-then>`* that do nothing excepting making the test more readable.
-Finally we use another simple tricks with :ref:`newTestedInstance and testedInstance<newtestedinstance-testedinstance>` to get a new instance of the tested class.
+Finally we use another simple tricks with :ref:`newTestedInstance and testedInstance<newTestedInstance>` to get a new instance of the tested class.